jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   - **ship** means every description of vessel, boat, barge, or watercraft, however propelled; and includes a machine designed to be supported in the atmosphere, wholly or partly by air expelled from the machine to form a cushion extending beneath the machine to the surface of any ground, water, or other portion of the earth’s surface
   - **soldier** means any person duly attested for service in the Army or declared by or under this or any other enactment to belong to the Army; and includes—but does not include an officer
-    (a) a non-commissioned officer of the Army; and (b) a rating of the Navy and an airman of the Air Force attached to the Army;—
+    (a) a non-commissioned officer of the Army; and (b) a rating of the Navy and an aviator of the Air Force attached to the Army;—
   - **territorial forces** means the Royal New Zealand Naval Reserve, the Royal New Zealand Naval Volunteer Reserve, the Territorial Force of the New Zealand Army, and the Territorial Air Force collectively
   - **unit** means any part of the Armed Forces determined by the Chief of Defence Force to be a unit
   - **warrant officer** means—